Create the perfect engagement ring for the one you love

 How long does it take to design and make an engagement ring?

 Coming up with the right design might only take a few hours, but then again it might take weeks.
 Similarly, finding, choosing and having your preferred diamonds and/or precious stones delivered all takes time.

 Then there’s manufacturing which, depending on the season (back log of work), complexity of the design and what other skills are required (gem setters, engraving, valuation etc.) all adds to the process.

 That said, as a rough guide, it usually takes us about five to six weeks to deliver a handmade ring once the design has been signed off.

 Let us know if you have a deadline

+Bespoke jewellery design and manufacturing is one of those industries where things take as long as they take.
 The important thing is if you have a specific deadline, please, please, please let us know when you first contact us.

 If we can’t meet your timeline, we’ll be honest and upfront about it rather than stress and disappoint you with unfulfilled promises.

 How much does a handmade engagement ring cost?